uvmetal/neo-paper/README.md

 Private QR has BIP-39 mnemonic seed, WIF, and hex private key encoded into the QR image.

+This has only been tested on Ubuntu 18.04 so far!

 # Port Module to Neo Smart Economy Status Summary

 This section shows which modules have been ported from AG's ethereum version to work in the Neo Smart Economy.